top of page

 A massive development proposal in a fast-growing rural town struggling to keep up.
 Newcastle's zoned lands should be a Strategic Development Zone, but because it is covered by a weaker Local Area Plan, development has been piecemeal and taken a long time.

 These lands were proposed to be rezoned before but this was rejected.
-It appears premature now to zone the Ballynakelly lands when so much housing is still needed, and Newcastle does not have a ring road west or a decent bus service (allowing for our efforts that succeeded in making certain new services half-hourly rather than hourly.
+It appears premature now to zone the Ballynakelly lands when so much zoned housing is still awaiting construction, and Newcastle does not have a ring road west or a decent bus service (allowing for our efforts that succeeded in making certain new services half-hourly rather than hourly.
 There is very little tied in with this lands even if a school site is promised (no commitment from Department of Education)

 -----